-4 Experimental Comparison of EANT and NEAT
+4 Experimental Comparison of EANT2 and NEAT

-In order to validate learning methods we use the simulated visual servoing scenario as described in the previous section, with 1023 start poses and the same definition of the fitness function F from equation (1).
-The 10 inputs and 3 outputs to the neural networks (NNs) are also as above.
-The computationally expensive evaluation of F which needs 1023 NN evaluations and simulated robot movements makes it a priority to develop networks with as few evaluations F(N) as possible.
+In order to validate learning methods we use the visual servoing simulation described above, with 1023 start poses and the same definition of the fitness function F, as in equation (1).
+The 10 inputs and 3 outputs to the neural networks (NNs) are also defined as above.
+The computationally expensive evaluation of F, requiring 1023 NN evaluations and simulated robot movements makes it a priority to develop networks with as few evaluations F(N) as possible.